mzagaja/infrastructure/docs/postgresql_db_backup.md

 Finally, to tie all of this together, we needed to set up the cron task that would run the backup automatically for us.
 Cron tasks often run as root, but since the root account does not match the PostgreSQL account, authentication fails.
 Therefore, the cron task needs to be run as the `pgbackup` user.

-In order to run `pg_dumpall` programatically without specifying a password, we need to use the --no-password flag and leave the password in a `.pgpass` file in the home directory of the `pgbackup` user.
+In order to run `pg_dumpall` programmatically without specifying a password, we need to use the --no-password flag and leave the password in a `.pgpass` file in the home directory of the `pgbackup` user.
 For us, the `.pgpass` file contained:

 ```
 localhost:5432:*:pgbackup:<PASSWORD>